it-beard/evo-bot-go/.qoder/repowiki/en/content/Technology Stack & Dependencies.md

 - [openai_client.go](file://internal/clients/openai_client.go#L1-L97)

 ### OpenAI Client Initialization and Usage
 The OpenAI client is initialized at startup in `main.go` and passed to the bot constructor.
 It is used by various handlers and services to generate AI-powered responses.
 The client is configured with the API key from environment variables and exposes methods for chat completions and embeddings.
 The updated v2.5.0 client uses a new import path and includes enhanced parameters for controlling reasoning effort.
+The `GetCompletion` method now defaults to medium reasoning effort through the `GetCompletionWithReasoning` method.

 ```mermaid
 sequenceDiagram